-EdL Internship Director (Internship Director): The EdL Internship Director is a full-time faculty member and is responsible for the entire internship experience.
-The Director oversees and facilitates the assignment of the DePaul supervisor to the Educational Leadership student intern.
-The Director is available for consultation during the internship experience for the Intern, the DePaul Supervisor, and the Site Supervisor if necessary.
+EdL Internship Coordinator The EdL Internship Director is a full-time faculty member responsible for oversight of the internship experience.
+The Coordinator facilitates the assignment of the DePaul supervisor to the Educational Leadership student intern.
+The Coordinator is available for consultation during the internship experience for the Intern, the DePaul Supervisor, and the Site Supervisor.

 LLC Department Assistant: The LLC Department Assistant oversees the administrative duties of the internship experience.
-They facilitate the application process, update all internship materials and distribute the relevant materials to all involved participants.
-They serve as the liaison between the Internship Director and students by collecting all required forms and documentation.
+The Assistant facilitates the application process, updates all internship materials, and distributes the relevant materials to all involved participants.
+The Assistant serves as the liaison between the Internship Director and students by collecting all required forms and documentation.